lagleki/tcaingwaq/main.md

 those statements are equivalent.

 ### 4.3.
 Me and you
 Let's move on to some more complex sentences.
 What about us?
 Me and you, we all express our actions using words like "me" and "you".
 In Tcaingwaq, those are verbs too!
 You thought it couldn't get crazier, right?
-Let's introduce `wai` and `fe`:
+Let's introduce `wa` and `fe`:

-* `wai` - A is me, the speaker
+* `wa` - A is me, the speaker
 * `fe` - A is you, the listener

 So, it's very easy to say "I talk" or "you're a potato":

-* `wai taq`
+* `wa taq`
  me.A talk.A
  "I talk"
 * `fe palkei`
  you.A potato.A
  "You're a potato"